 *Who can apply?*

-Institutions/organizations from the ERA are eligible to participate.
-It is
+Organisations from the European Research Area are eligible to participate.

 Funding will be granted on a competitive basis.
 Proposals will be selected

 by FOSTER based on the following criteria:

 - Aims and topics of the event targeting open access and open science